The Common Riding

 THURSDAY

-During Common-Riding Week large numbers of “exiled Teries” return to their home town from all over the world to join in the festivities and renew old friendships.
-To mark the occasion the Council hold a reception where they are officially welcomed by the Provost and the Cornet and are entertained.
+During Common Riding Week large numbers of “exiled Teries” return to their home town from all over the world to join in the festivities and renew old friendships.
+To mark the occasion the Council hold a reception where they are officially welcomed by the Honorary Provost and the Cornet and are entertained.

 The Cornet with the Right and Left-Hand Men, who have been guarded by halberdiers in 18th century dress, now come forward.
-The Provost, after congratulating the Lass, passes the Flag into the Cornet’s keeping, reminding him that it is “the embodiment of all the traditions that are our glorious heritage”.
+The Honorary Provost, after congratulating the Lass, passes the Flag into the Cornet’s keeping, reminding him that it is “the embodiment of all the traditions that are our glorious heritage”.
 The Cornet is charged to ride the marches of the commonty of Hawick according to ancient custom and return the Flag “unsullied and unstained” at the conclusion of the ceremonies.
-There follows an oration by a distinguished guest and song-singing.
+There follows an oration by the Chief Guest and song-singing.

 Immediately following the Colour Bussing the Halberdier appears on the balcony of the Town Hall and reads to the crowds below the Proclamation calling on the burgesses to “ride the meiths and marches of the commonty”.

-Then begins the Cornet’s Walk round the town with his supporters, preceded by the Saxhorn and Drum and Fife Bands.
-He first makes his way along the main street to the “Horse” where he busses the flag of the equestrian statue commemorating Hornshole, as a tribute to his centuries old predecessor, in front of dense, enthusiastic crowds.
+Then begins the Cornet’s Walk with his supporters, preceded by the Saxhorn and Drum and Fife Bands.
+The Cornet and supporters, followed by the Lasses and Maids of Honour, proceed to the 1514 memorial also known as the “Horse”, where he busses the flag of the equestrian statue commemorating Hornshole, as a tribute to his centuries old predecessor, in front of dense, enthusiastic crowds.
+The Lasses and Maids return to the Town Hall whilst the Cornet’s Walk continues around the Burgh, via North Bridge Street to Buccleuch Street via the High Street, back to the Tower Knowe where the Cornet ties the ribbons onto the 2014 commmemorative statue, then concluding the walk at the Town Hall.

 FRIDAY